 *Applicants to this position must upload 5 sample images and a 30 second sample video with application.

 Design skits for Faith Camp and direct them during camp.
 Create and oversee program games.
 Aid in the creation and oversight of activity programming during the week.
-This position may also serve as a cabin leader.

 Assist the head coordinator(s) of camp.
 Field phone calls, run errands, keep schedules, and ultimately serve to aid the coordinators throughout the week.
 Must maintain confidentiality.
 Preference given to those who exhibit organizational and interpersonal skills, and who feel comfortable speaking with parents and volunteers via phone or in person.

 Oversee medical supply organization and distribution before and during camp.
 Be present to assist in the distribution of medicine at key times.
 Be prepared to help in the case of medical incident or accident.
 Serve as the camp’s medical volunteer on site.
 This position must have some medical experience or training (nursing or medical student encouraged; CPR or EMT experience acceptable; etc.).

 The tech support Stafftern will be in charge of creating all slide presentations, updating music lyrics for music ministry, assisting music ministry with sound/AV needs, creating a meal time playlist, running media during all general sessions, and communicating with speakers to assess their technical needs before their talk.